 3. Turn family hiking into a game

 One way to make hiking with kids considerably more enjoyable is to plan activities.
-I know you’re probably thinking that your family hiking trip is the activity, but trust me โ your children won’t see it that way after about 10 minutes.
+I know you’re probably thinking that your family hiking trip is the activity, but trust me β your children won’t see it that way after about 10 minutes.

 Children love scavenger hunts, so turn your hike into one.
 Pinterest has tons of free printable lists geared specifically toward kids (not to mention fun hiking quotes your littles may love!), and many of them incorporate educational elements.

-Consider setting your child up with a bag, magnifying glass, pair of binoculars, and an inexpensive claw or “grabber” tool so they can hunt for items (or just act like explorers!).
-This keeps my kiddos entertained almost without fail, although I do often end up carrying some of their gear.
-We all choose our battles.
+Consider setting your child up with one of the best travel toys for toddlers or older kiddos, such as a bag, magnifying glass, pair of binoculars, and an inexpensive claw or “grabber” tool so they can hunt for items (or just act like explorers!).

 4. Kid friendly hikes require more preparation

 Hiking with kids means planning around nap times, keeping a close eye on the weather forecast, bringing extra clothes, and anticipating whether or not you’ll end up carrying your little one.
-Hint: It’s not if, but when.ย To be fair, this is kind of a general rule for life as a parent, right?
+Hint: It’s not if, but when.Β To be fair, this is kind of a general rule for life as a parent, right?

 Additionally, you should bring a small first-aid kit when hiking with kids.
 You may not typically keep one in your day pack if you’re an experienced hiker or backpacker, but you definitely want to have one on hand to fix up minor scrapes and cuts.
 It’s also a good idea to include a Benadryl stick or epi-pen, just in case.